A Wrinkle in Time: Opera

 In 1992, OperaDelaware (known for frequently adapting children's books) staged an opera based on A Wrinkle in Time written by Libby Larsen with a libretto by Walter Green.
 The review in Philly.com stated: "The composer does not place arias and set pieces, but conversational ensembles with spoken dialogue that made the young daughter's climactic but concise song about familial love all the more imposing."

 Graphic novel

 In 2010, Hope Larson announced that she was writing and illustrating the official graphic novel version of the book.
-This version was published by Farrar, Straus & Giroux in October 2012.
+A Wrinkle in Time: the Graphic Novel was published by Farrar, Straus & Giroux in October 2012.
+It won the 2013 Eisner Award for Best Publication for Teens.

+References in television

+The book appears as a subject of an episode of the first season of Ted Lasso.
+Ted gifts a copy of the book to Roy Kent with story being used as a metaphor for coaching a football team, specifically for Roy to embrace the burden of leadership.
+Initially, Roy views this as a joke, but the book serves as a pivotal character development tool, mirroring Roy's journey to becoming a mentor and a more "tractable" person.
+In the second season, the book is read by Sam Obisanya.

+The novel is referenced extensively in the fifth and final season of Stranger Things, particularly through the character Holly Wheeler, who owns a copy.
+The book is used as a thematic metaphor for the Upside Down, with references to the dark planet Camazotz, the creature "IT", and the concept of "tesseracting" for the mindscape where Henry Creel / Vecna resides; Vecna also poses as Mr. Whatsit to lure Holly and other children into captivity.